stan-dev/cmdstanpy/docsrc/workflow.rst

 CmdStanPy Workflow
 __________________

+The statistical modeling enterprise has two principal modalities: development and production.
+The focus of development is model building, comparison, and validation.
+Many models are written and fitted to many kinds of data.
+The focus of production is using a trusted model on real-world data to obtain estimates for decision-making.
+In both modalities, the essential workflow remains the same: compile a Stan model, assemble input data, do inference on the model conditioned on the data, and validate, access, and export the results.

-Developing a good analysis of a problem or dataset is an open-ended process, usually requiring many iterations of developing a model, fitting the data, and evaluating the results.
+Model development and testing is an open-ended process, usually requiring many iterations of developing a model, fitting the data, and evaluating the results.
+Since more user time is spent in model development, CmdStanPy defaults favor development mode.
+CmdStan is file-based interface.
+On the assumption that model development will require many successive runs of a model, by default, outputs are written to a temporary directory to avoid filling up the filesystem with unneeded CmdStan output files.
+Non-default options allow all filepaths to be fully specified so that scripts can be used to distribute analysis jobs across nodes and machines.

-The Bayesian workflow for model comparison and model expansion provides a framework for organizing these activities.
+The Bayesian workflow for model comparison and model expansion provides a framework for model development, much of which also applies to monitoring model performance in production.

-CmdStanPy provides the tools needed to compile a Stan model, assemble input data, do inference on the model conditioned on the data, and validate, access, and export the results.
 The following sections describe the process of building, running, and managing the resulting inference for a single model and set of inputs.

-During the course of an analysis, it is expected that this sequence of commands will be carried out repeatedly, either to compare different models or to compare the results of difference infenence methods.

 .. _model-compilation: